-Myanmar employment law is governed by both old and new laws and regulations, as well as internal policies and practices of the Department of Labour of the Ministry of Labour, Immigration and Population ("Ministry of Labour").
+Myanmar employment law is governed by both old and new laws and regulations, as well as internal policies and practices of the Department of Labour of the Ministry of Labour.

 Many laws dating back to the colonial period and postindependence period are, with more or less changes, still in force.
 Since its political and economic opening, Myanmar has embarked on a comprehensive reform process to overhaul its legal framework.
 Existing laws were revised or replaced, and new laws enacted.